 Los Angeles, CA

 Besides hand-dipped cones and novelties like "chocolate tacolates" (a riff on Choco Tacos), Salt & Straw's soft serve dessert bar, Wiz Bang Bar, offers "fresh spins on the childhood swirl."
-Flavors include elderflower lemon, coconut blueberry ginger beer, and Mt.
-Hood strawberries with black pepper.
-Sundaes include the "Brown Butter Blondie and Hot Fudge" while concretes like "Alma's Chocolate Pistachio Toffee" blend soft serve with handmade candies.
+Flavors include roasted strawberry coconut and matcha blood orange.
+Sundaes include the "Brown Butter Blondie and Hot Fudge" while concretes like "Marionberry Habanero Cheesecake Bars" blend soft serve with spice.

 Locals flock to Softies at the first sign of warm weather for "Cherry Cows," "Turtle Bliz-Its" (their version of a Dairy Queen Blizzard), gigantic dipped cones, and a slew of other soft serve variations.
 Order a treat in a larger "cow" or smaller "calf" size at the window, and grab a seat outside for great people-watching.